rbowsley/lamplighthelp/source/16-11-2_Setting_Up_Email_for_Gmail_with_Two_Factor_Authentication.markdown

 ![Google Password Box](16.11.2b.png)

-- Choose the option called ‘select app’, and ‘Other (custom name).
+- Choose the option called ‘select app’, and ‘Other (custom name)'.
 - In the box which pops up, type Lamplight (or whatever you want to identify this app password by).
 - Press the ‘Generate’ button.
 You’ll see a screen like this: